 A social media content calendar template helps you hit the ground running.
 It gives you a framework to help you get started and on your way to organizing, scheduling and planning your upcoming social media posts.
 There’s no size fits all approach to this, so you’ll most likely have to tailor it to the particularities of your campaign.

 Once your social media campaign grows roots, the best way to manage it is via a planning and collaboration app such as Planable.
 We created a dynamic calendar template to accommodate your team’s workflow.
 This is what it looks like.
 Give it a spin for free and take advantage of free scheduling and mockup features (creating a new account only takes 30 seconds).

 Reasons for using a social media calendar

-Everybody does it.
+Everybody does.
 Including your competitors.

 For real, though, the importance of using a social media planning calendar in today’s age can’t be overstated enough.
 Here are just a few reasons why you should use a social media calendar:

-Teams can be held accountable.
+Hold your team accountable.
 Like it or not, our industry lives and dies by the deadline.
 By having all plans laid out in advance, the team can more easily and efficiently work towards a common goal.

 Make sense out of the chaos.
 Managing multiple social media accounts, each with its own quirks and specificities can get messy.

 Ensure brand consistency.
 We always talk about brand pillars, content pillars, and brand guidelines but in the real-life and spur-of-the-moment posts, that can be hard.
 Using a well-organized social media calendar can give you that much-needed overview of how you distribute your content.